Webhook Authentication

 Signed vs. Unsigned

 Different programming languages have different bit representations, and that should be taken into consideration when executing the hex to binary conversion.
-For example, C and Java are signed languages, while Python, JS, and PHP are all unsigned.
+For example, C and Java are signed languages, while Python, JS, and PHP are unsigned languages.